moyfey/telegram-ios/README.md

-# Telegram-Android
+# telegram-ios

-This repo contains unofficial Telegram-Android Chinese translation.
+This repo contains unofficial Telegram-iOS Chinese translation.

 ## What is in it and what should I do

-This is a OmegaT project tree.
-You can download the ready-to-use translation in `release` tab
+`Localizable-source.strings` : contains original English L10n.
+`Localizable.strings` : Where you should contribute to.

 ## How can I install the translations?